-On February 27, 2020, the Company reached an agreement with the former minority partners in the project, whereby the Company would pay US\$243,845 (\$330,396) of the consideration received from the purchaser, when the Company receives payments from the purchaser.
-As at October 31 and July 31, 2021, accounts payable and accrued liabilities included US\$Nil payable to the former minority partners.
+On February 27, 2020, the Company reached an agreement with the former minority partners in the project, whereby the Company would pay US\$243,845 (\$330,396) of the consideration received from the purchaser, when the Company received payments from the purchaser.
+As at January 31, 2022 and July 31, 2021, accounts payable and accrued liabilities included US \$Nil payable to the former minority partners.

 In connection with the sale, the Company agreed to pay finder's fees equal to 2.5% of the proceeds received from the sale to a director of the Company.
-The fees are payable upon receipt of proceeds from the purchaser.
-During the year ended July 31, 2021, the Company paid finder's fees of \$40,644 (2020 -\$90,869).
-As at October 31 and July 31, 2021, \$Nil of finder's fees was accrued in due to related parties.
+The fees were payable upon receipt of proceeds from the purchaser.
+The Company paid the finder's fees during the year ended July 31, 2021.